From BR Bullpen

 He spent the next two seasons with the Sioux City Soos where he appeared in a combined 304 games and hit .242 before the United States Military took charge of his services during the 1953 and 1954 years.

-After his military obligation's was over he came back to the AAA Minneapolis Millers in 1955, played 145 games and hit .251.
-1956 saw him get his first look at the major league level when the New York Giants called him up.
+After his military obligation was over, he came back to the AAA Minneapolis Millers in 1955, played 145 games and hit .251.
+1956 saw him get his first look at the major league level when the Giants called him up in June.
 Bressoud appeared in 49 games at shortstop, fielding .950 and hitting .227.

 Bressoud was sent back to Minneapolis for the remainder of 1956 and the start of 1957.
-He was called up again to the 1957 Giants and there he stayed until becoming the first selection by the Houston Colt .45's in the 1961 expansion draft.
+He was called up again to the Giants and there he stayed until becoming the first selection by the Houston Colt .45's in the 1961 expansion draft.
 He was traded to the Boston Red Sox for shortstop Don Buddin before appearing in a game for the Colts.
+He had never really received a real chance to be a starter with the Giants, as his high in games played in his 6 years with them was 116.

-Bressoud would be with the Red Sox, where he carried a .264 batting average and a .965 fielding percentage, from 1962 through 1965.
-Eddie adapted his swing to the Green Monster at Fenway Park and showed an increase in his power production with 20 homers in 1963 and he hit a career high .293 in 1964, the year he was named to the All-Star team.
+Bressoud was with the Red Sox, where he carried a .264 batting average and a .965 fielding percentage, from 1962 through 1965.
+Eddie adapted his swing to the Green Monster at Fenway Park and showed an increase in his power production with 20 homers in 1963.
+He hit a career-high .293 in 1964, the year he was named to the All-Star team.

 On November 30, 1965 the Red Sox traded him to the New York Mets for Joe Christopher.
-Bressoud played every position in the infield for the Mets, appearing in 133 games, hitting .225 and fielding .964.
+Bressoud played every position in the infield for the Mets in 1966, appearing in 133 games, hitting .225 and fielding .964.
 On April 1, 1967 the Mets traded Eddie along with Danny Napoleon and cash to the St. Louis Cardinals for Jerry Buchek, Art Mahaffey and Tony Martinez.

-A .252 lifetime hitter, he wound down his dozen years in the majors as a back-up infielder for the 1967 world champion St. Louis Cardinals, with his last action being two brief appearances in the World Series against the Boston Red Sox.
+A .252 lifetime hitter, he wound down his dozen years in the majors as a back-up infielder for the 1967 world champion St. Louis Cardinals, with his last action being two brief appearances in the 1967 World Series against his former team, the Boston Red Sox.
+The Cardinals had light-hitting Dal Maxvill as their starting shortstop, and Eddie often came into the game to replace him when he had been pinch-hit for.

 Bressoud, who went on to graduate from UCLA, managed the 1969 San Jose Bees in the California League in the California Angels organization before becoming a physical education teacher and the baseball coach at De Anza College in Cupertino, CA.